jasancheg/js-design-patterns-into-practice/js/factory/readme.md

 > Factory pattern

-The Factory pattern, also known as the Builder pattern, allows us to wrap object creation code in a simple function so that we don't need to manually instantiate new objects.
+The Factory pattern, also known as the Builder pattern, This pattern allows us to wrap object creation code in a simple function so what it meas is that we don't need to manually instantiate new objects.

+**Features**

 * Creational pattern
 * Wrap a constructor to return instances of objects